apache/druid/docs/tutorials/tutorial-query.md

 ## Further reading

-See the [Queries documentation](../querying/querying.md) for more information on Druid native query.

 See the [Druid SQL documentation](../querying/sql.md) for more information on using Druid SQL queries.

+See the [Queries documentation](../querying/querying.md) for more information on Druid native queries.